 - Consultative Status with UNESCO – United Nations Economic, Social and Cultural Organisation

-- Consultative Status with the Council of Europe
+- Participatory Status with the Council of Europe

 It is also a member of the following international networks